 In the hours following the disaster, crowds rushed to the scene to survey the damage and free those who were trapped in the molasses or beneath the rubble.
 Rescuers used hatchets and crowbars in an attempt to reach the people who were pinned by debris.
 Others reached into the sticky liquid to pull victims to the surface — and came back up with severed limbs.

 Describing the rescue effort, a Boston Post reporter wrote:

 "Here and there struggled a form — whether it was animal or human being was impossible to tell.
 Only an upheaval, a thrashing about in the sticky mass, showed where any life was...
 Horses died like so many flies on sticky fly-paper.
 The more they struggled, the deeper in the mess they were ensnared.
 Human beings — men and women — suffered likewise."

-After three years of hearings, USIA paid more than $600,000 in out-of-court settlements to the victims and their families (that would be more than $8.4 million today).
+A series of civil suits followed the incident.
+After three years of hearings, USIA paid more than $600,000 in out-of-court settlements to the victims and their families (more than $8.4 million today).

 Much of the site of the Boston molasses flood now rests within Langone Park.
 The only sign that the bizarre disaster ever took place is a commemorative plaque at the park entrance.